spacetelescope/webbpsf/docs/relnotes.rst

 --------------------------------
 * Updates to JWST instrument and telecope models based on as-built cryotest data (expected mid 2016).
 * Field dependence of PSFs over JWST instrument fields of view based on ISIM CV test data.
-* Web interface based on Jupyter Notebook servers
+* Web interface based on Jupyter Notebook servers (first version available already for WFIRST)
 * Improved spectroscopic simulations including prism/grating dispersions.
 * Support for the NIRSpec and MIRI IFUs may be added in a future release, level of detail is still TBD.
 * Improved models for pointing jitter.